 Satomi Yoshida-Katz, International Interior Designer, is celebrated for her refined, culturally eclectic design style.
-With projects as far as afield as Australia, Italy, Japan and throughout the United States, her boutique design studio approaches the timeless design of stylish hotels, resorts, restaurants, corporate offices, and private residences with a sense of curiosity and a variety of design experiences.
+With projects as far as afield as Australia, Italy, Japan, and throughout the United States, her boutique design studio approaches the timeless design of stylish hotels, resorts, restaurants, corporate offices, and private residences with a sense of curiosity and various design experiences.
 Satomi has traveled widely, absorbing experiences and ideas from people, fashion, music, and cultural phenomena that are evidenced in the form and aesthetic of her work.

-Satomi has received the”Best of Houzz” Interior Design Service Award from 2014 to 2017 and the “Best of Houzz” Design Award in 2018 and 2019.
-Her recent media appearances including Kansai TV’s 7 Rules, a feature documentary, and a business segment on Nikkei-CNBC’s Yoru Express have aired nationally in Japan.
+For 10 consecutive years since 2014, Satomi has received the”Best of Houzz” awards.
+Her recent media appearances, including Kansai TV’s 7 Rules, a feature documentary, and a business segment on Nikkei-CNBC’s Yoru Express, have aired nationally in Japan.
 Additionally, Satomi has been featured on TV Nishi Nippon’s Bi No Kodou, a regional lifestyle program.
-She has recently featured on Nikkei Keizai Shinbun ” Nihon Keizai (Nikkei) Newspapers, 5 days series of her documentary as Ningen Hattsuken “Discover Human” nationally.
-Rounding out her recent projects in Japan, Satomi conducted a lecture series for a leading retailer of interior furnishings in Tokyo, Japan.
+She has recently been featured on Nikkei Keizai Shinbun ” Nihon Keizai (Nikkei) Newspapers, five days series of her documentary as Ningen Hattsuken’s “Discover Human” nationally.
+She has also been featured in a lifestyle magazine called Tokyo Calendar.
+Rounding out her recent projects in Japan, Satomi conducted a lecture series and educational seminars for high schools, universities, leading interior furnishings retailers, well-established general contractors’ companies, and the Interior Styling and Interior Decoration Association in Japan.